CACAO-2023/CACAO-2023/doc/errors.md

-# Errors on Push
+# Problems on Push

 ## "Rejected - non-fast-forward"

+A team mate pushed something new to your team repository before you.

 1. Commit your changes.
-2. Pull the changes from your team repository.
+2. Pull from your team repository.
 3. Resolve conflicts if needed.
 4. Commit and push.

-# Errors on Pull
+# Problems on Pull

 ## "Checkout conflict" or "DIRTY_WORKTREE"

 You have a local change that you did not commit.

-You can 1) commit without pushing you local change or 2) delete your local change by replacing the changed files/folders with a previous version.
+1. You can A) commit without pushing your local change or B) delete your local change by replacing the changed files/folders with a previous version.
+2. Pull from your team repository.

-Then you will be able to pull.
-This will maybe result in a conflict, if your colleagues changed the same lines.
+This will maybe result in a conflict, if your team mate changed the same lines.
-After resolving the conflict, commit all changed files and push.
+In this case you will have to resolve the conflict before being able to commit your changes and push.

-# Problems of Pull Requests
+# Problems on Pull Request

-If the pull request is correct, it is merged automatically (within 5 minutes) and it is removed from the list of open full requests in the main repository.
-If you still see your pull request, then it means that there is some problem you will need to solve.
-The three possible problems are described next.
+If the pull request is correct, it is merged automatically (within 5 minutes) and it is removed from the list of open pull requests in the main repository.
+If you still see your pull request, it means that there is some problem you will need to solve as soon as possible.
+The problems of your pull requests are listed at the bottom of the pull request page on github.
+The 3 possible kinds of problem are described next.

 Note that there is no need to close and reopen the pull request, you can just fix the problems and push to your repository.